Sunderfield/ultimate-todoist-sync-for-obsidian-experiment/README.md

 ## Disclaimer

 This plugin is for learning purposes only.
-The author makes no representations or warranties of any kind, express or implied, about the accuracy, completeness, or usefulness of this plugin and shall not be liable for any losses or damages resulting from the use of this plugin.
+The author and contributors makes no representations or warranties of any kind, express or implied, about the accuracy, completeness, or usefulness of this plugin and shall not be liable for any losses or damages resulting from the use of this plugin.

 The author shall not be responsible for any loss or damage, including but not limited to data loss, system crashes, computer damage, or any other form of loss arising from software problems or errors.
 Users assume all risks and are solely responsible for any consequences resulting from the use of this product.